jgiuffrida/dnd/stranger.md

       - Also gives us +2 CHA checks for regional guard
 - [POI] Northwatch
   - Much like the other watches, but in the north
-  - Toilyn interrupted someone going to the bathroom
+  - Toilynn interrupted someone going to the bathroom

 - [BDS] Flashed the commendation to the guards
 - Capt Lawrance Jones - what are there so many letters?
   - Gives us letters to deliver to captain arnold
-  - Toilyn tries to sneak a peek at his note
+  - Toilynn tries to sneak a peek at his note
   - "You owe me a beer jackass - LJ"
   - "Middlewatch is a bunch of lily-livered boys who can't handle the north - Broke (from LJ)
   - Plowshire?